 - 1 Puff Pasty Sheet (Pepperridge farm box comes with 2 Pastry Sheets)

-- 2 tbsp Mozzarella Cheese (opt.
-I used it today but won’t use it next time)
+- 2 tablespoon Mozzarella Cheese (opt.
+I used it today but won't use it next time)

 - Thaw pastry sheet for 40 minutes, as instructed on the box.